davidjoshua5753/Live-Kernel-Updates/README.md

 ### Depackage the new kernel into the old root partition:
 sudo dpkg /swap/tmp/unix.kernel.org /root

-### Restore user profiles to new kernel in place of old kernel:
-restore /recovery /root/users

 ### Free the memory in Swap:
 free /swap